Schoolforbasics/runbooks/AnacondaRepository.rst

 -  Physical server or VM
 -  CPU: 2 x 64-bit 2 2.8GHz 8.00GT/s CPUs or better
--  Memory: 32GB RAM (per 50 users)
+-  Memory: 32GB RAM (per 50 users), minimum 4 GB
 -  Storage: Recommended minimum of 300GB; Additional space is recommended if the repository is will be used to store packages built by the customer.
+With an empty repository a base install will require 2 GB

 Software Requirements
 ~~~~~~~~~~~~~~~~~~~~~

--  RHEL/CentOS 6.7 (Other operating systems are supported, however this
+-  RHEL/CentOS 6.5 or later (Other operating systems are supported, however this
-   document assumes RHEL or CentOS 6.7)
+   document assumes RHEL or CentOS 6.5)
 -  MongoDB version 2.6
--  Anaconda Repo license file - given as part of the welcome packet -
+-  Anaconda Repository license file - given as part of the welcome packet -
    contact your sales representative or support representative if you
    cannot find your license.
 -  cron: The anaconda-server user needs to add an entry to cron to start the server on reboot